anthonyrisinger/cga/7/cga+08.md

 | Three Planes | 3×3 linear system | 50-70 | Double meet | 8-12 | 12 floats | 15 floats | ~40 | ~150 | Rank detection automatic |
 | Line-Cylinder | Complex case analysis | 200-400 | Single meet | 5-8 | 10 floats | 15 floats | ~100 | ~200 | Dramatic code reduction |

-The "5-8 lines" of CGA code represents significantly more computational work per operation, but also a dramatic reduction in the number of unique logical paths requiring debugging and maintenance.
+The "5-8 lines" of CGA code represents a massive reduction in unique logical paths, though each line invokes significantly more computation than its traditional counterpart.
 For a complete geometric kernel handling 10 primitive types, traditional approaches require ~45 distinct intersection algorithms.
-CGA requires one meet operation with type-specific construction and extraction.
+CGA requires one meet operation with type-specific construction and extraction—a dramatic architectural simplification.

-#### Numerical Stability: A Nuanced Picture
+#### Numerical Stability: A More Nuanced Picture

-CGA often exhibits better numerical conditioning for challenging configurations, but this must be weighed against the cost of working in higher dimensions.
+One area where CGA provides genuine computational advantage is numerical conditioning for degenerate configurations.
 Consider the intersection of nearly parallel planes.
-The traditional approach using cross products has condition number $O(1/\sin^3\theta)$ where $\theta$ is the angle between planes.
-The CGA meet operation achieves $O(1/\sin\theta)$—a significant improvement.
-However, this comes at the cost of ~4× more operations and working with 5D representations.
+The traditional cross product approach has condition number $O(1/\sin^3\theta)$ where $\theta$ is the angle between planes.
+The CGA meet operation achieves $O(1/\sin\theta)$—significantly better conditioning at the cost of more operations.

 **Table 30: Numerical Conditioning Analysis**